 Who are we?

-In Kenya, Save the Children has been operational since the 1950s, providing support to children through developmental and humanitarian relief programmes delivered both directly and through local partners.
-In 2017 we reached more than 650,000 Kenyans directly and over 4 million indirectly through our programmes.
+Save the Children has been operational in Kenya, since the 1950s, providing support to children through developmental and humanitarian relief programmes delivered both directly and through local partners.
+In 2018 we reached more than 900,000 Kenyans (61% children) directly and over 3 million indirectly through our programmes.

 Which children do we target?

-Our programmatic approach is to build evidence from our programme innovations and then work to enhance Government of Kenya systems to scale-up successful programs.
-We enhance service delivery directly or through local NGOs and partners and use our successes to engage in policy dialogue at different levels.
+Our programmatic approach is to build evidence from our programme innovations and use our successes to engage in policy dialogue, at both National and County level to influence Government of Kenya systems to scale-up successful programs.
+We support service delivery working with the primary duty bearer i.e. the government.